windyroad/very-fetching/README.md

-# Very Fetching
+# @windyroad/very-fetching

 A set of very fetching Typescript utility libraries for fetch.

 ## Packages

-- [`packages/adapt-fetch-input](./packages/adapt-fetch-inputs/README.md) A library for adapting fetch inputs
+- [`packages/adapt-fetch-input`](./packages/adapt-fetch-inputs/README.md) A library for adapting fetch inputs
 - [`packages/decorate-fetch-response`](./packages/decorate-fetch-response/README.md): A library for decorating fetch responses.
 - [`packages/wrap-fetch`](./packages/wrap-fetch/README.md): A library for wrapping fetch, so requests and responses to be modified.
 - [`packages/x-config`](./packages/wrap-fetch/README.md): XO config for the Windy Road style guide.